-Adjustment Example Comments Extra time Up to 25% for eligible candidates Candidate must provide evidence as to why this is required Reader For example, temporary visual impairment The reader: must read accurately must only read the rubrics and questions but not explain or clarify must repeat instructions given on the question paper only when specifically requested to do so by the candidate must abide by the regulations; failure to do so can lead to the disqualification of the candidate must not advise the candidate regarding which questions to do, when to move on to the next question, or the order in which questions should be answered may enable a visually impaired candidate to identify diagrams, graphs and tables but must not give factual information nor offer any suggestions,

-Modified enlarged Where candidate has a visual other than that information which would be available on the examination for sighted candidates may read back, for a visually impaired candidate, what has been written in the answer may, if requested, give a visually impaired candidate the spelling of a word which appears on the examination but otherwise spellings must not be given must not be related to the candidate. examination papers impairment and enlarged text would allow them access to fair delivery and assessment possible adjustments might include: Examination text is fully adjustable via screen settings which can be changed prior to starting the examination.
+Adjustment Example Comments Extra time Up to 25% for eligible candidates Candidate must provide evidence as to why this is required Reader For example, temporary visual impairment The reader: must read accurately must only read the rubrics and questions but not explain or clarify must repeat instructions given on the question paper only when specifically requested to do so by the candidate must abide by the regulations; failure to do so can lead to the disqualification of the candidate must not advise the candidate regarding which questions to do, when to move on to the next question, or the order in which questions should be answered may enable a visually impaired candidate to identify diagrams, graphs and tables but must not give factual information nor offer any suggestions, other than that information which would be available on the examination for sighted candidates may read back, for a visually impaired candidate, what has been written in the answer may, if requested, give a visually impaired candidate the spelling of a word which appears on the examination but otherwise spellings must not be given must not be related to the candidate.
+Modified enlarged examination papers Where candidate has a visual impairment and enlarged text would allow them access to fair delivery and assessment Dependent upon the examination application, possible adjustments might include: Examination text is fully adjustable via screen settings which can be changed prior to starting the examination.
 Text and zoom size.
 Background and text colour Font type.
 Modifiable screen contrast, or a filter could be used to reduce glare.
 Scribe Where a candidate is unable to word-process their answers, and instead needs to dictate them.
 For example, due to physical injury to hands, severe cerebral palsy and so forth.
-The scribe: must not give factual help to the candidate or indicate when the answer is complete must not advise the candidate regarding which questions to do, when to move on to the next question, or the order in which questions should be answered must word process accurately what the candidate has said. must draw or add to maps, diagrams and graphs strictly in accordance with the candidate's instructions must abide by the regulations; failure to do so can lead to the disqualification of the candidate.
-The use of computer software that produces a hard copy of the candidate's dictated speech may also be considered.
-Prompter Where candidate has no sense of time, suffers from obsessive-compulsive disorder and so forth.
-The prompter: must not speak to the candidate, give factual help or offer any suggestions must not advise the candidate regarding which questions to do, nor the order in which questions should be answered must only tap on the desk or on the candidate's arm, depending on what is normal practice, in order to remind the candidate that he or she must pay attention to the question must abide by the regulations; failure to do so can lead to the disqualification of the candidate.
-Hearing impairment support - For candidates who communicate by using sign language, support to ensure that instructions from the remote invigilator (proctor) are understood.
+The scribe: must not give factual help to the candidate or indicate when the answer is complete must not advise the candidate regarding which questions to do, when to move on to the next question, or the order in which questions should be answered must word process accurately what the candidate has said.